saucelabs/saucerest-java/README.md

 | access-key  | String (required)               | your sauce labs accesskey                                   |
 | data_center | String or DataCenter (required) | one of `US_WEST`, `US_EAST`, `EU_CENTRAL`, `APAC_SOUTHEAST` |

-Users generally only have access to their own jobs and resources.
-Parent accounts may have access to their children's jobs.
+Users generally only have access to their own jobsEndpoint and resources.
+Parent accountsEndpoint may have access to their children's jobsEndpoint.
 Check out the Sauce Labs documentation for more information.

-## Change a job's metadata
+## Change a jobsEndpoint's metadata

-### Mark a job passed or failed:
+### Mark a jobsEndpoint passed or failed:

 ```java
 sauce.jobPassed(job_id);
 sauce.jobFailed(job_id);